khaledimad/COVID-19-Challenge/README.md

 <b><u>The goal of our project was to assess the role of partisanship in the battle with COVID-19.</u></b>

-Through our findings, we recommended a state-led response utilizing data from three different angles: public awareness, government intervention and community mobility reports.
+Based on our findings, we recommended a state-led response utilizing data from three different angles: public awareness, government intervention and community mobility reports.
+Accordingly, our team was <b>awarded first place.</b>

 ## The data sources:
 1. https://en.wikipedia.org/wiki/2018_United_States_elections